Hugo-Carbiener/Hugo-Carbiener/README.md

 <br/>

 ![Mockup](https://user-images.githubusercontent.com/41008899/188655584-762db231-84c5-4257-bd18-8f34a10e9bef.gif)
-Neon Dice is a two player **hack n' slash** inspired by the theme **Role of the Dice** for the 2022 GMTK Game Jam.
-Each player controls one of the dices.
-Each face of your dice correspond to a particular weapon with a fixed amount of ammunition.
+Neon Dice is a two player **hack n' slash** inspired by the theme **Roll of the Dice** for the 2022 GMTK Game Jam.
+Each player controls one of the two dices.
+Each face of your dice corresponds to a particular weapon with a fixed amount of ammunition.
 If you run out of ammo, you will have to regroup with your teammate so they can roll you.
 But beware, if you get rolled, your weapon will most likely change as well, so be prepared!

 Despite a few issues during the developpement, the game turned out accordingly to our expectations and I am particularly proud of the art and of the workflow I managed to achieve.